 In 2018, Ms. Jacobs was honored by her peers and named “Trial Lawyer of the Year” by the Wisconsin Association for Justice.
 This Award recognizes an individual who has demonstrated strong commitment to the goals for which the Wisconsin Association for Justice was established: Promotion of the administration of justice for the public good Upholding the honor and dignity of the profession of law Upholding the right of trial by jury Preserving and enhancing the rights of persons to have access to the Courts and our system of justice, and to afford everyone a full, fair and timely remedy for wrongs done. https://www.wisjustice.org/index.cfm?pg=Awards

-In 2019, Jacobs Injury Law, S.C. was listed among the Best Lawyers® in the category of Personal Injury Litigation for Plaintiffs.
+In 2019 and again in 2020, Jacobs Injury Law, S.C. was listed among the Best Lawyers® in the category of Personal Injury Litigation for Plaintiffs.

 In addition to her strong practice, Ms. Jacobs is one of the authors of the Law of Damages book published by the State Bar of Wisconsin, co-writing the chapter on pain and suffering.
 She also co-authors a chapter in the State Bar Book Advising Older clients in Wisconsin which addresses negligence claims for the older client.
 She is also a frequent lecturer to attorneys across the state and nationally on many topics, including subrogation, ethics, election law, nursing home neglect, and has presented on those topics many times.